 - Trimming the cuticles: A neat and lasting gel polish starts with a carefully prepared base.
 If cuticles have grown over the nail, it is important to push them out of the way.
 Polish applied over the cuticles can easily peel off at the edges and is also a risk for developing allergies.

--Roughing the nail surface: The nail surface should be lightly roughened so that the polish adheres well.
-We recommend a softer buffer file for roughening natural nails.
+- Roughening the nail surface: The nail surface should be lightly roughened so that the polish adheres well.
+We recommend using a softer buffer file for roughening natural nails.
 If you file your natural nails too much, this will also cause problems with durability!

 2. Gel polish chipping or peeling off the tip of the nail